Protein – you know you need it in your body, but do you know why? We’re talking through some of the best natural protein sources today!

-When you think protein, it’s normal to assume you must get it from a meat source.
-But, that’s not entirely true at all!
+When you think of protein, it’s normal to assume you must get it from a meat source.
+However, that’s not entirely true.
 There are plenty of plant-based protein sources out there that give you the adequate amount of protein in your diet.
-We’ve scoped out 5 of the best vegan plant-based or best natural protein sources for you, according to the BBC!
+We’ve scoped out 5 of the best vegan plant-based or best natural protein sources for you.

-Eat your oats!
 There’s a good reason moms and dads swear by oatmeal in the mornings.
-While it makes you feel fuller longer, oats are also packed with protein at 10g per 100g.
+It keeps you feeling fuller for longer, and oats are also packed with protein at 10 grams per 100g serving.

-We’ve covered pulses in depth an earlier post, but did you know they’re extremely high in protein?
+Pulses, or edible seeds from the legume family, aren’t just extremely high in protein.
+They’re also extremely delicious.
 Along those same lines, tofu (bean curd) also has a fair share of protein at 8g per 100g.
-Here are some other pulses high in protein:
+Here are some other pulses that are high in protein:

-A quick solution for hunger, nuts and seeds are a great option for a high-protein snack.
+A quick solution for hunger is nuts and seeds.
+They serve as great high-protein snacks.
 Perfect for eating healthy on the go or pairing with your lunch!